Speedcubing-Canada/docs-speedcubing-canada/public/src/canadian-championship-bidding-policy.md

 ## Canadian Championship Selection Committee Creation

-- For every Canadian Championship, one member of Speedcubing Canada's Board of Directors _should_ be selected to lead a separate Canadian Championship Selection Committee.
+- For every Canadian Championship, one member of Speedcubing Canada's Board of Directors **must** be selected to lead a separate Canadian Championship Selection Committee.
+  - This individual is considered the "Leader of the Canadian Championship Selection Committee"
 - The Canadian Championship Selection Committee **must** include all current members of Speedcubing Canada's Board of Directors.
 - The selected leader _may_ add additional members as a part of the Canadian Championship Selection Committee.
   - Selected members **must** be Speedcubing Canada members at the time of selection.